 If they agree to your request, be sure to thank them for their time and get their contact information.
 End the conversation with a concise and action-oriented farewell, such as, “Thank you for your time, I’ll send you a follow-up email tonight.
 Have a great day!”.
 If they don’t agree to your request, gracefully end the conversation with a polite, “I understand, thank you for your time!
 If it’s all right, I’ll send you a follow-up email and see if there’s a better time for us to connect.”

-How to deliver your elevator pitch
+Ways to avoid common mistakes in your elevator pitch

 After you’ve taken time to develop a pitch that’s focused on your background and immediate goals, practice and refine it.
 Reading your elevator pitch out loud to yourself can reveal any mistakes, opportunities for better wording or extraneous information that might distract from your main points.
 Ask a friend to help you practice out loud and give feedback to start polishing your speech.
 Here are a few tips on delivery as you practice: